Alternative Routes to Teaching

 Meredith Essalat has been an educator for over 17 years, supporting secondary and elementary school students as a teacher and now Principal in San Francisco, California.
 While her journey to become an academic leader may be considered unconventional, it continues to be filled with passion and purpose.
 Meredith is the author of The Overly Honest Teacher and an active teaching blogger.
 She uses her love of writing to advocate for students and empower teachers everywhere.

-A teacher shortage threatens educational quality across much of America, leading some states to develop alternative routes to certification for talented professionals who lack a teaching background.
-The National Center for Education Statistics reported that approximately 18% of teachers working during the 2015-2016 school year entered the field via an alternative certification program.
-Understanding the process for becoming a teacher when you possess an unrelated bachelor’s degree can be confusing, especially since each state sets its own requirements.
-If you’re interested in this path but aren’t sure where to start, keep reading to discover the top options available.
+The process for becoming a teacher when you possess an unrelated bachelor’s degree can be confusing, especially since each state sets its own requirements.
+If you’re interested in this path but aren’t sure where to start, keep reading to discover the options available to you.

 Why Take an Alternative Route to Teaching?